Troubleshooting 400 Bad Request Errors on WordPress

 Impact of 400 WordPress errors

-Start by clearing your browser cache and cookies.
-Here’s how to do that on different web browsers:
+Start by following the steps below to clear browser cache and cookies on different web browsers:

 Google Chrome